What to expect after you apply

 All done?
 Great job!
 You’ll receive a confirmation letter in two to three weeks, letting you know we received your application and are evaluating it.

 Once your application has been evaluated, you’ll receive another letter letting you know we’ve either provisionally accepted, waitlisted, or declined your application.
 Here’s what it all means.

 Congratulations!
 You’re almost there.
 Conditional acceptance means we’ve received your application and portfolio but need your confirmation fee and any outstanding documents required to complete our evaluation.
 This includes official transcripts and English proficiency documents (final copies are due by August 1 for first-year students, and May 31 for transfer students).

 If your letter didn’t specify any documents, great!
 Pay your confirmation fee by May 1 (which is the priority deadline to pay this fee) and you’re good to go.

-If your letter requests official transcripts or English proficiency documents, make sure these reach us by August 1 (May 31 for transfer student applicants).
+If your letter requests official transcripts or English proficiency documents, make sure these reach us by August 1.

 Don’t miss those deadlines!
 If we don’t receive your documents in time, your conditional acceptance will be withdrawn and you’ll have to reapply to the university at a later date.

 Waitlisted means you’ve been provisionally accepted, but our classes are full.
 The good news is, you’ll be contacted by our admissions team as soon as a spot becomes available for you.
 This could happen during the first week of classes, later in the fall semester, or in the winter semester.

 If your letter says your application was declined, don’t worry – there are several things you can do to increase your chances of being accepted next time.

 If your application was declined because of your portfolio score, book a portfolio review or attend a National Portfolio Day Association (NPDA) event.
 This will give you the chance to review your portfolio with AUArts faculty or Admissions staff and learn how you can strengthen it.